mrsst80/ansible/roles/linux_upgrade_rhel7_to_rhel8/README.md

 Requirements
 ------------

-The role uses leap upgrade tool and preconfigured internal satellite server.
+The role uses leap-upgrade tool and preconfigured internal satellite server.
 Satellite must have configured migration convent view, which includes RHEL7 and RHEL8 repositories as per Red Hat documentation.
 The target RHEL8 repositories must be 8.6.
 The ansible_user configured to connect to satellite server, must have permission to use hammer tool without password.

 Role Variables